Behind the Scenes of Singapore’s Waste-to-Energy System

 2. Maximise Energy Recovery

 Waste is not wasted — it becomes a resource.
+Energy generated from incineration contributes to Singapore’s electricity supply.

 3. Minimise Residue to Landfill